top of page

 c) Jesus's siblings were his step-brothers from Joseph's first marriage

 The traditional view of Eastern Orthodox churches is that the brothers of Jesus were sons of Joseph after he became a widower on the death of his first wife.
 This idea often comes with Joseph being 20-40 years older than Mary when they wed.
-Joseph already has heirs and Mary remains a perpetual virgin after marrying Joseph.
+Joseph already had heirs and Mary remains a perpetual virgin after marrying Joseph.

 According to tradition, if Joseph died leaving no heirs, then Joseph's brother, Clopas, would have fulfilled his duty under Levirite law and married Joseph's widow.
-Any biological children of Mary and Joseph's brother (Clopas) would be considered Joseph's heirs and Jesus's siblings.
+Any biological children of Maria and Joseph's brother (Clopas) would be considered Joseph's heirs and Jesus's siblings.
 Also, Joseph's brother's wife, Mara, and Maria would become sister wives, matching the description of Mary the mother of Jesus standing with her sister, Mary of Clopas (John 19:25).
 I don't know any theologians who seriously entertain this option.

 Jesus